damonitor/damo/USAGE.md

 16  addr 63.580 GiB   size 295.410 MiB access 0 %   age 30 h 21 m 23 s df-passed 0 B
 total size: 59.868 GiB  df-passed: 2.902 MiB
 ```

+The line starting with `df-pass:` shows the access snapshot heatmap for regions
+that having the filters passed.
+Regions that not having the filters passed are
+represented as a gap (`[...]`).
+Note that the heatmap is in experimental
+support now.

 ### `--damos_filter` Option Format